-If the system contains preservative or cleaning chemicals follow the directions for New System Startup or Membrane damage will occur!
+If the system contains preservative or cleaning chemicals, follow the directions for "New System Startup" or membrane damage will occur!

-- Press Auto Run button once and the system will prime and run for 1 hour.
-The display reads "AUTO RUN MODE" then "STARTING" with a 30 second priming countdown timer.
-After the prime, the display reads "AUTO RUN MODE" with a countdown timer.
-An hour of run time is added, up to 12 hours, with each successive momentary press of the Auto Run button.
+- Press the "Auto Run" button once and the system will prime and run for one hour.
+The display reads "Auto Run Mode" then "Starting" with a 30 second priming countdown timer.
+After the prime, the display reads "Auto Run Mode" with a countdown timer.
+An hour of run time is added (up to 12 hours) with each successive momentary press of the "Auto Run" button.
 An hour can be added at any time.
 The display shows the default readout unless there is an alarm condition.
-Successive presses of the Alarm/Display button will scroll through the displays starting with "GPH PRODUCT."
-Upon auto shut down by the timer or by the optional tank full float switches, the system will automatically fresh water flush and re-flush every 5 days. - Pressing the Stop button stops the sequence at any time with no flushes.
+Successive presses of the "Alarm/Display" button will scroll through the displays starting with "GPH Product".
+Upon auto shut down by the timer or by the optional tank full float switches, the system will automatically fresh water flush and re-flush every 5 days. - Pressing the "Stop" button stops the sequence at any time with no flushes.